D'Onta Foreman Player Prop Bets for NFL Week 18 - Tennessee vs. Houston - NewsBreak

 Discover player props odds, plays, and insights for D'Onta Foreman in his Week 18 contest with the Tennessee Titans against the Houston Texans.

-Before placing any wagers on D'Onta Foreman's player props for Sunday's game, which starts at 1:00 PM ET on CBS, here are some key stats and trends to know.
-AFC South foes square off in Week 18 when Foreman and the Tennessee Titans (11-5) meet the Houston Texans (4-12) at NRG Stadium.
+Oddsmakers have installed player prop bet markets for D'Onta Foreman ahead of his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+AFC South rivals meet in Week 18 when Foreman and the Tennessee Titans (11-5) take the field against the Houston Texans (4-12) at NRG Stadium in Houston, Texas.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .